openframeworks/ofSite/documentation/graphics/ofPolyline.markdown

 _description: _

 This resamples the line based on the spacing passed in.
 The lower the count passed in, the more points will be eliminated.
-This doesn't add new points to the line though.
+New points are added if necessary to match count.